Sarrtt303/B-futures-bot/ReadMe.md

- Starting the App:
+ # Starting the App:
  Include API keys and secret
- Make a python enviornment using: python -m venv venv   to create python venv module ./venv/Scripts/activate  to activate the virtual enviornment in your cli Then run the main commands, configurate according to your trade
+ Make a python enviornment using:
+  1. python -m venv venv   to create python venv module
+  2. ./venv/Scripts/activate  to activate the virtual enviornment in your cli
+  3. Then run the main commands, configure according to your trade.

-A main app can be made at the end of each order function, and the file can be called in terminal - python filename The functions are connected to cli command entry point, there are options that configure trade information according to cli input.
+A main app can be made at the end of each order function, and the file can be called in terminal - python filename(example in oco orders).
+The functions are connected to cli command entry point, there are options that configure trade information according to cli input.

-Usage Commands:
+# Usage Commands:
 Each command can be understood as python->entry to cli options->symbol representing the stock you want to trade->Whether to buy or sell(pick a side)->quantity of stocks->
 Here,
 For MARKET Orders(order at market price):